How To Use AI To Become a Better Writer

 4. Write headlines

-Even though I’ve been working as a writer for the better part of two decades, I still get stuck when it comes time to write a catchy heading.
-For whatever reason, I’ve always found this to be one of the hardest parts of my job.
+Even experienced writers can get stuck when it comes time to write a catchy heading.
+For many, it’s one of the hardest parts of the job.

 AI writing tools can help with this.
 Here's an example of how it looks: